What will your challenge be this year? Looking to push beyond your comfort zone? There are

-A team of Colchester Zoo keepers Ran for Big Cats in the Tough Mudder Midlands Half on Sat 13th May 2017. - More events here.
+A team of Colchester Zoo keepers Ran for Big Cats in the Tough Mudder Midlands Half in May 2017.
+It's been sometime since we've had a team compete in the Tough Mudder on behalf of WVI.
+If you are interested there are lots to choose from - Move events here.
 There are even Mini Tough Mudders for those kids who love getting mucky.

 Walk4Wildlife: School children are attempting to break the Guinness™ World Record for a mass sponsored walk in May, in order to raise funds for different wildlife charities, including WVI.